MARCH 2026 · 10 MIN READ

 BNR expects every supervised institution to operate a formal ICT risk management framework.
 This is not a document that sits in a drawer.
 Examiners look for evidence that the framework is actively implemented, regularly reviewed, and meaningfully governs how the institution manages technology risk.

 Board-level accountability is the starting point.
-BNR expects the board of directors to approve the institution’s cybersecurity policy and to receive regular reports on cyber risk.
-This means the CISO or IT risk officer must present to the board at least quarterly, covering the current threat landscape, the status of security controls, results of recent assessments, and any incidents that occurred.
+Regulation N°50/2022 places cybersecurity governance with the board of directors and senior management.
+The board approves the cybersecurity policy and receives regular reports on cyber risk: the CISO or IT risk officer should present at least quarterly on current threats, the status of controls, results of recent assessments, and any incidents.
 Board minutes should reflect that these discussions happened and that directors asked substantive questions.
 A board that rubber-stamps IT reports without engagement is a finding waiting to happen.

 ICT governance structure must define clear roles and responsibilities.
 Who owns cybersecurity policy?
 Who is responsible for incident response?
 Who approves changes to critical systems?
 BNR expects a separation of duties between those who develop and operate systems and those who oversee security.
 In practice, this means your IT security function should not report directly to the head of IT operations.
 Independence matters.